Did you just try to access your WordPress site only to be met by the dreaded Error Establishing A Database Connection message?

 There are a couple of reasons this might happen:

 - Most likely…You’re using shared hosting with a memory limit that is too low.
 Ask your host’s support if this is the problem and how you can increase your memory limit.

 - Less likely…Your shared host uses separate servers for databases.
 While not every host works this way, if it does…there’s a chance the database server is down while the server housing the code side of things is still humming way.

-So if none of the other troubleshooting tips have helped, reach out to your host.
+So if none of the other troubleshooting tips have helped, reach out to your host – our check out our list of the best & cheapest WordPress hosting providers, here.
 If your database credentials are valid and your database is not corrupted, then the next most likely cause is that pesky memory limit, which requires help from your host to fix (in most cases).

 Wrapping Things Up